mooorkey/terminal-app/README.md

 The hotel must consider the safety and wellbeing of their cat guests.
 In a future extension, we would add the facility for user to record any special needs requests, for example if their cat has any medical, dietary or behavioural concerns that the hotel may need to accommodate.

 (Tongue in cheek:) Dogs may feel discriminated against for not being allowed in the Purr Seasons, but for the health and safety of our guests, this is a dog-free hotel.

+Apart from only allowing cats at the hotel, we did not discover any other political, cultural, racial or gender issues with this app.
+After all, everyone likes cat videos.